 Sporobolus wrightii Munro ex Lamson-Scribner.
 Common name: Giant Sacaton.
 Habitat: Clay soils and subsaline areas, eastwards in waste areas near wool-combing mills, probably only a waif.
 Distribution: Native of sw.
-United States.
-OK and TX west to s.
-CA, south to c.
+United States: Oklahoma and Texas west to s.
+California, south to c.
 Mexico.

 Origin/Endemic status: Native